Central America Encompassed

 • Tikal National Park - Archaeological site (Entrance fee, Guide & Transport)

-• Rio Dulce - Guided jungle birdwatching
+• Rio Dulce - Guided jungle nature walk

 • Chichicastenango - Market Visit